TurkuForge/hyper-mashmau/README.md

 # HyperMashmau for Node.js and the Browser
-I created this library becasue I feel Hyper media does not have a good frontend tool for traversion data.
-This allows a simular workflow to Falcor and GraphQL but gives you the power to use your a HAL based Hyper media APIs.
+We created this library because we feel Hypermedia APIs do not have any good frontend tools for traversing data.
+This library has a similar workflow to [Falcor](https://netflix.github.io/falcor/) or [GraphQL](https://graphql.org/) but gives you the power to use your HAL-based Hypermedia APIs.

-This library tries not to be super opininated and keeps thing open for extention.
+This library tries not to be opinionated and keeps things open for extension.

 The idea behind the library is simple "Write Less Do More".
-I took a look at what other successful libraryes have done well and tried to mimic that in the Hypermedia context.
+We took a look at what other successful libraries have done well and tried to mimic that in the Hypermedia context.

-The API is supose to be varry simple to work with.
+The HyperMashmau is simple to use and easy to migrate to.
 ```typescript
 const hyperMashmau = new HyperMashmau({ apiRootUrl: 'https://example.org/api' });
 const { name, age, gender } = await hyperMashmau.get<{name: string, age: number, gender: string}>(`/hm:users/0/{